-- Plant oils of natural origin(providing there is no concern about residue levels)

-- Clean vegetable litter

-- Whey and eggs

-- c) Poultry:

-- In addition to a) and b) above the following may be used:

-- milled dried herbage

-- Paprika powder

-- d) The following brought in conventionally produced basic, staple feeds to meet structural and energy requirements may be used in cases of need (e.g. unforeseeable occurrences such as natural catastrophes, damage due to fire etc.) with approved exemptions from the inspection body and not genetically modified:
+The following brought in conventionally produced basic, staple feeds to meet structural and energy requirements may be used in cases of need (e.g. unforeseeable occurrences such as natural catastrophes, damage due to fire etc.) with approved exemptions from the inspection body and not genetically modified:

 - Staple fodder such as hay, grass silage, as far as possible from enterprises of low production intensity

 - Grain and by-products from grain processing and grain offal's from milling

 - Legumes; (no extraction cake)

 - Oil seeds, oil press cake, expeller cake

 - Fodder beet

-This procedure under d) is subject to approval as an exemption by the respective certifying organisation (App 24: see appendix 7).
+This procedure under d) is subject to approval as an exemption by the respective certifying organisation (App 22: see Appendix 7).

-Appendix 3: Processing of feed - feed extenders and additives
+Appendix 3: Processing of feed - feed supplements and additives